What is Content Experience?

 No matter the size of an organization, CXP is moving quickly to become a strategic business tool for anyone who employs content to build brand equity and product visibility, intends to influence audience conversion behavior and drives conversion and retention as a bottom line business goal.

 CXP will require many content teams to separate content strategy from content marketing and position strategists as data masters that will not only be able to identify opportunities in challenges and outperform competitors, but also to communicate these opportunities directly to business decision makers.

 Content managers will see extended responsibility in developing and managing effective content staff structures, managing tools and developing processes that help content (and digital) marketers execute a content strategy.
 Content managers will also have to run routine content audits as well as routine analysis reports that will help strategists in their successive decision making.

 What should I do?

+It depends.
 If you’re an organization with a content operation that acquires and converts audience at record rates, don’t do anything.
 Obviously you content and your content team is doing great.
 Keep doing what you’re doing.